Honors Literature and Academic Writing I (Formerly ELA-3)

 Literature:

-- continue a study of the classics of Western Civilization
+- continue a study of literary classics focusing on literary periods

 - encounter the chivalric romance as a genre

-- encounter the beginnings of the modern novel as genre
+- encounter the beginnings of the modern novel as a genre

 - intelligently discuss and identify parody in literature and its uses